CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![For each file name](./Media/for-each-file-name.png)

 1. Select the item **For each file** within the expression builder's ForEach iterator section.
-Within the expression builder, add the suffix ".name" to access the name property of the current items array and then **OK** to continue once complete.
+Within the expression builder, add the suffix **.name** to access the name property of the current items array and then **OK** to continue once complete.

     Copy and paste the code block below into the expression input box.